 CCR&R also assists potential providers with information on startup and supporting child care providers, while promoting quality, availability and affordability of existing services in the community.

-Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468 or visiting our office.
-CCR&R requests are processed within two business days and can be provided by email, mail or made available for pick up at the Coalition office.
+Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468, or visiting our office.
+CCR&R requests are processed within two business days and can be provided by email, mail, or made available for pick up at the Coalition office.
 CCR&R is available from 7:00 AM to 6:00 PM, Monday through Thursday, with the exception of legal holidays.
 The resources below can help you when choosing a child care provider.
+If you are a family or provider calling with an immediate need, you may contact United Way 211 Helpline for assistance with community resources outside the coalitions normal business hours and holiday closures.

 CCR&R is part of the statewide CCR&R Network funded by the Florida Office of Early Learning.
 Parents can search for child care providers and get inspection reports and licensing history records statewide with the Florida Department of Children and Families database.